Th0masAndy/PQC-mPSI/README.md

 Code based on the implementation of 2-party private set intersection available at \[[encryptogroup/OPPRF-PSI](https://github.com/encryptogroup/OPPRF-PSI)\] and on the implementation of multiparty arithmetic circuits available at \[[cryptobiu/MPC-Benchmark/MPCHonestMajority](https://github.com/cryptobiu/MPC-Benchmark/tree/master/MPCHonestMajority)\]

+For mPSI protocols, this repository has implementation using polynomial-OPPRF and relaxed-OPPRF.
+See \[[mPSI-TableOPPRF](https://github.com/shahakash28/mPSI-TableOPPRF)\] for implementation using table-OPPRF.

 ## Required packages:
  - g++ (version >=8)
  - libboost-all-dev (version >=1.69)